softins/jamulus-php/README.md

 return data just for the specified individual server.
 Note that in this case, the server name, city and country cannot be returned, as they are only available from a central server.

+Finally, it is possible to query a server's welcome message using `servers.php?query=individual.server.host:port`, which will briefly initiate an audio connection to the server, collect any welcome message returned, and disconnect again.
+This happens quickly, so no additional client is displayed to the other clients, but if a server is already full, it does not work.